sporksmith/walking-onions-wip/specs/07-onion-services.md

-Clients SHOULD begin treating the link specifier and onion-key fields of each intrroduction point as optional when the "snip" field is presnt.
+Clients SHOULD begin treating the link specifier and onion-key fields of each introduction point as optional when the "snip" field is present, and when the `hsv3-tolerate-no-legacy` network parameter is set to 1.
 If either of these fields _is_ present, and the SNIP is too, then these fields MUST match those listed in the SNIPs.
 Clients SHOULD reject descriptors with mismatched fields, and alert the user that the service may be trying a partitioning attack.